 From Surrey Hill, the horse-drawn carriage tour takes you through Mackinac Island State Park past sights including Skull Cave and Post Cemetery where Fort Mackinac soldiers, their families and “The Chaplain’s Lady” are buried.

-After snapping photos of Arch Rock, you’ll reboard your horse-drawn carriage and proceed to Fort Mackinac.
+After snapping photos of Arch Rock, you’ll re-board your horse-drawn carriage and proceed to Mackinac Island’s historic Fort Mackinac.
 For an additional fee, you can explore the historic fort that dates to 1780 and includes 14 original buildings, including the oldest one in Michigan.
-Historical interpreters are on-site daily to lead demonstrations and share what life was like as a soldier on Mackinac Island.
+Historical interpreters at Fort Mackinac lead demonstrations and share what life was like as a soldier on Mackinac Island.

 (Tip: A ticket to Fort Mackinac includes admission to other Mackinac State Historic Parks attractions on Mackinac Island including the Richard & Jane Manoogian Mackinac Art Museum, Biddle House Mackinac Island Native American Museum, Benjamin Blacksmith Shop, American Fur Company Store and Dr. Beaumont Museum and more.
 You may be able to get a deal on a combo package including a Mackinac Island ferry ticket and Fort Mackinac admission.)

-On the way from Fort Mackinac back to Surrey Hill, you’ll pass by the Michigan Governor’s Summer Residence (which remains closed to public tours through the pandemic).
+On the way from Fort Mackinac back to Surrey Hill, you’ll pass by the Michigan Governor’s Summer Residence.
 Then, once back at Surrey Hill, you’ll switch carriages again for the return to town.
 If you prefer, you can end your tour at Grand Hotel.

 Mackinac Island Carriage Tours offers horse-drawn rides from early May through late October, and no reservations are taken.
 In addition to public tours, private carriage tours are available by the hour for up to eight guests with only same-day reservations available.